Ar-Kareem/SAT_puzzle_solver/chapter29_filling/README.md

 (The solver mainly utilizes the CP-SAT solver from Google OR-Tools)

-(Note: The solver for this puzzle is only extremely slow one in this repo and will take a minute to solve a simple 6x7 puzzle)
+(Note: The solver for this puzzle is the only extremely slow solver in this repo and will take a minute to solve a simple 6x7 puzzle)

 * [**Play online**](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/filling.html)